rei/rei-cedar-docs/docs/foundation/tokens/README.md

 #### Don’t Use When
-- Don’t use tokens to make modifications to an existing component. **Instead,** submit a change request for existing component
+- Don’t use tokens to make modifications to an existing component. **Instead,** submit a request using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC) for an existing component
 - Don’t use tokens to only access a value or values. **Instead,** create a new token in the [shared-tokens repo](https://git.rei.com/projects/FEDPACK/repos/shared-tokens/browse) that meets your specific semantic use case